A League Of Our Own

-If you've followed my recommendation, your character has been created in the current league - as of this writing, Legion (which started in early June 2019 and should last until September 2019 or so).
+If you've followed my recommendation, your character has been created in the current league - as of this writing, Blight (which started in early September 2019 and should last until December 2019 or so).

-This page is about the mechanics of the Legion League, and will update with the release of future leagues.
+This page is about the mechanics of the Blight League, and will update with the release of future leagues.
 Previous league information can be found in the Mechanics Reference under Past Leagues.